dexterchan/IPFS_Dist_DB_DEMO/IPFS_Usecase.md

-# IPFS distributed DB example
+# IPFS Decentralized Trade Store example

 # Problem
 In some countries, especially in Asia, there is restriction that trade information can only be stored locally wihtin their countries.